ShakDamj/shakiradamji.com/src/pages/blog/2022-07-04-generate-html-pages-from-markdown-with-deno.md

 - CSS / JS embeded directly into HTML
 - only necessary CSS / JS is included

 And...
-I need to try [Deno], it looks amazing, it sounds amazing and you know you'll find issues when you start using it but what may those be?
+I need to try [Deno][1], it looks amazing, it sounds amazing and you know you'll find issues when you start using it but what may those be?

 Here's the trip to generate HTML pages from TSX with Deno:

-- You have [Deno] installed
+- You have [Deno][2] installed
 - Create .tsx file
 - import `React` from `https://esm.sh/react`
 - import `{ renderToStaticMarkup }` from `https://esm.sh/react-dom/server`;